Room on the Broom Book

 • Play

 The witch and her cat fly happily over forests rivers and mountains on their broomstick until a stormy wind blows away the witch's hat bow and wand.
 They are retrieved by a dog a bird and a frog and each animal asks for a ride on the broom.
-One after the next climbs on until the broom is so heavy that it snaps in two!
+They climb on one after the next until the broom is so heavy that it snaps in two!
 What will happen next as they tumble into a bog and meet a greedy dragon?

 • RedHouse